The Biggest Winner: Teams

+Season 4

 This season premiered on September 26, 2009 and, unlike all past seasons, eight couples from six Arabic countries competed during 11 weeks.
 There is a relationship between each couple except the Yellow Team, who are strangers.
 The other teams are either siblings, spouses, or friends.
 The winner of season 4 was Karim Abdullah from Egypt who was awarded 250,000 SAR.
 On the reunion show, Orwa Al-Korah from Syria won 50,000 SAR, and for first time in the programs history the 3rd place Abdulaziz Shesha won 20,000 SAR and the 2nd place Marah Al-Korah won 30,000 SAR.